ldeo-glaciology/LEAP-Cryo-planning/README.md

 # LEAP-Cryo-planning

 ##  Introduction
-A repo for planning and tracking progress on the LEAP-Cryo project: Learning ice-sheet flow with physics-based and machine learning models.
+This is a repo for planning and tracking progress on the LEAP-Cryo project: *Learning ice-sheet flow with physics-based and machine learning models*.
 This project is funded by the Learning Earth with Artificial Intelligence and Physics (LEAP) Science and Technology Center, based at Columbia University.

 We will track to do items and problems we encounter in the issues in this repo.
 Code development can occur either in this repop or in other repos created for specific subsets of the project.

 ## Current project participants
 Inital project participants (in alphabetical order):

-Xianglong Bai, Columbia
+Xianglong Bai, Columbia,

+Andrew Hoffman, UW/LDEO/Columbia, @hoffmaao

 Jonny Kingslake, LDEO/Columbia, @jkingslake

-Andrew Hoffman, UW/LDEO/Columbia, @hoffmaao

 Xuyuan Meng, Columbia, @novoland075

+David Porter, LDEO/Columbia, @porterdf

 Hengbo Tong, Columbia, @Templar129

-David Porter, LDEO/Columbia, @porterdf

 Laure Zanna, NYU, @LaureZanna